dave-thompson/qmk-modules/lightshift/README.md

 ## Home-Row Shifts at Speed

-Home-row mods have improved a lot, but **shift** remains a problem — it's used too quickly, too often, and usually mid-flow.
-Chordal Hold helps, but it works best with a slower, staccato typing style, and that takes time to learn.
+Home-row mods have improved a lot, yet **shift** is still a problem — it's used too quickly, too frequently, and usually mid-flow.

-Lightshift makes your home-row shifts fast and flawless, no matter how you type.
+**Lightshift** transforms your home-row shift keys, using Chordal Hold's handedness concept but with much stricter rules that work **even at speed**.
+It delivers near-flawless shifting while typing, and asks in exchange only a tiny [bit of care](#important-chording) with modifier chords.

+[Setup](#quick-start) is zero-config.
+You can use it standalone or stacked with Chordal Hold, Flow Tap and so on — it plays nicely with QMK at large.

 ## Misshifts Fixed